2017 Spring Lecture Series

 Presented by Patrick Hunt, Ph.D.

 Arts from the Safavid dynasty (considered the beginning of modern Iranian history), including precious miniatures from the Shahnameh (“The Book of Kings”), the majestic World Heritage Isfahan architecture, the Tiles of Paradise, and Persian rug design.
-TICKETS
+SOLD OUT

 (FRI, APR 21) KLIMT ~ THE BEETHOVEN FRIEZE